405.00 College and University Training Policy

 If there is a unique program that is not offered in the SUNY/CUNY system and the program is required for the consumer to achieve the employment outcome, ACCES-VR may waive up to the actual tuition rate.
 In these situations, the Central Office Waiver Committee must approve all requests for waivers for payment over the SUNY rate.
 For these college waiver requests, the College Waiver Application Form can be used.
 The deadline for college waivers is December 1 for fall semester and March 1 for spring semester.

-Required textbooks and materials will be authorized separately up to current average cost of books published by SUNY/CUNY.
-However, if additional books are required beyond this amount, the consumer should document the need and the counselor must obtain the senior counselor’s approval.
+Required textbooks and materials will be authorized separately up to $1,000 per academic year.
+However, if additional books are required beyond this amount, the consumer should document the need and the counselor must obtain the Senior Counselor’s approval.
 The authorization voucher will specify the bookstore the student is intending to use.
 The authorization voucher will require the bookstore to include Pell or other comparable benefits in calculating the amount to be vouchered.
 The bookstore will submit a voucher for the actual expenditures made by the consumer up to the maximum authorized minus available financial aid.
 Students are expected to use excess financial aid toward the purchase of required textbooks and materials.

 Receipts for each item purchased at the college bookstore by the student will not be required prior to the initial authorization, but each expenditure must conform to ACCES-VR's definition of required textbooks and materials; required for the course of study.
 The college bookstore must submit receipts with the voucher to document that only required books and materials were purchased.